 One scientific review concluded that inhaling peppermint oil when you feel nauseous will improve your symptoms and have you feeling better quickly.
 Though more research is needed into peppermint oil’s effects on different kinds of nausea, try peppermint oil in a diffuser the next time you’re feeling sick.

-Though not as well-known as a nausea treatment, peppermint’s purer-bred relative spearmint is also effective.
+Though not as well-known as a nausea treatment, peppermint’s purer-bred relative .
 Like peppermint and ginger oils, spearmint essential oil can be applied to pressure points, rubbed gently over the stomach and intestinal area, or diffused through the air to bring relief for nausea.
 The refreshing scent of spearmint, mixed with the menthol component of its oil, can make you feel more alert and able to breathe despite your nausea.

 Cardamom is a spice in the same family as ginger, with its own unique properties and scent.
 The essential oil of cardamom was used in a blend of other essential oils in a clinical trial for post-operative nausea.
 The study found cardamom to be a promising anti-nausea agent when mixed with other essential oils.